mmiimran/Basic_Python/README.md

     </tr>
      <tr>
       <td><a href="https://github.com/mmiimran/Basic_Python/tree/main/core_python/6.Indentation" target="_blank">Indentation</a></td>
-      <td>Indentation in Python denotes a line's belonging to a specific block or scope, crucial for structure and hierarchy.
+      <td>Indentation in Python denotes a line belonging to a specific block or scope, crucial for structure and hierarchy.
 It replaces traditional braces, ensuring consistency.
 Incorrect indentation leads to syntax or logical errors.</td>
       <td>Scope of the code.</td>
     </tr>
      <tr>
       <td><a href="https://github.com/mmiimran/Basic_Python/tree/main/core_python/7.If_Else_Statement" target="_blank">If Else Statement</a></td>
-      <td>We have discussed different built-in-data types supported by Python.
-We also looked at basic Python functions, libraries, and modules(collections module)</td>
+      <td>The "if-else" statement in Python executes one block of code if a condition is true, and another block if it's false, enabling branching logic</td>
       <td>Numeric, Boolean, Sequences, Membership, identity, and logical operations, Dictionaries, sets, immutable sets, etc</td>
     </tr>
      <tr>
       <td><a href="https://github.com/mmiimran/Basic_Python/tree/main/core_python/8.If_elif_statement" target="_blank">If Elif Statement</a></td>
-      <td>We have discussed different built-in-data types supported by Python.
-We also looked at basic Python functions, libraries, and modules(collections module)</td>
+      <td>The "if-elif-else" statement in Python checks multiple conditions in sequence.
+It starts with "if," followed by "elif" for additional checks, and "else" as an optional fallback.
+The first true condition's block executes, or the "else" block if none match.
+It's used for handling multiple exclusive conditions.</td>
       <td>Numeric, Boolean, Sequences, Membership, identity, and logical operations, Dictionaries, sets, immutable sets, etc</td>
     </tr>
      <tr>
       <td><a href="https://github.com/mmiimran/Basic_Python/tree/main/core_python/9.If_elif_else_statement" target="_blank">If Elif Else Statemeant</a></td>
-      <td>We have discussed different built-in-data types supported by Python.
-We also looked at basic Python functions, libraries, and modules(collections module)</td>
+      <td>The "if-elif-else" statement in Python handles multiple conditions, starting with "if," followed by "elif," and optionally ending with "else."
+It executes the first true condition's block or the "else" block if none match, enabling diverse scenario handling.</td>
       <td>Numeric, Boolean, Sequences, Membership, identity, and logical operations, Dictionaries, sets, immutable sets, etc</td>
     </tr>
      <tr>